lakshmir1098/Java-Coding/README.md

 # Java-Coding
-Hey this repo contains explanation of each coding problem that I'm soliving as I'm restarting my journey towards coding
+Hey this repo contains detailed explanation on each of the coding problem solved.
+This will be useful for 1st timers as well as for whom want to refresh their DSA

 1. [Indexes of Subarray Sum](https://github.com/lakshmir1098/Java-Coding/blob/main/01%20Indexes%20of%20Subarray%20Sum.md)
 2. [Smallest subarray with sum greater than x](https://github.com/lakshmir1098/Java-Coding/blob/main/02%20Smallest%20subarray%20with%20sum%20greater%20than%20x.md)